Isle-of-Wight-TSSC/IOWTSSC/dev/25cw/programme/programme.md

 Friday evening is a social night for a drink and a catch up in the clubhouse.

-Saturday we are heading out to The Donkey Sanctuary for a complimentary hotdog, etc. Drinks and snacks also available to purchase from the cafe. with free guided tours.
+Saturday we are heading out to The Donkey Sanctuary for a complimentary hotdog, etc. Drinks and snacks also available to purchase from the cafe, with free guided tours available.
 (Please see Jo & Roxy on the day for your food ticket.)

 In the evening, The Scores will be providing music from **8.30pm**, looking forward to having a boogie.

-Sunday our drive out will end up at the The Needles.For reduced entrance of **£3 please show your programme**.
+Sunday our drive out will end up at the The Needles.For reduced parking of **£3 please show your programme**.

 The Ice Cream Van will be at the campsite from **4.30pm**, followed by bingo (**6** tickets @ **£1.50**) and a table top quiz.